 The inhabitants of the plateau had to flee from their homes, and became refugees who were taken in by caring citizens for the duration of the war.

 The terrible year of 1917 brought the Battle of Ortigara, with its brutal assaults that cost the lives of 28,000 young Italian soldiers and those of 8,000 Austro-Hungarian troops.
-From November of that year until January 1918, the attacks and counterattacks went on interrupted.
+From November of that year until January 1918, the attacks and counterattacks went on uninterrupted.

 When peace finally came, the refugees, filled with hope, began making their way back to their towns and villages.
 All hopes were crushed by the horrifying and heartbreaking sights that greeted them: their homes, churches, stores, malghe, and public buildings were all reduced to empty shells and piles of rubble; large swaths of forest were nothing but battered, incinerated trunks with mere stubs of branches; pastures were pitted by artillery shell craters and slashed open by trenches that zig-zagged across the landscape like open wounds.
 Mario Rigoni Stern described the aftermath: